FDio/csit/docs/tag_documentation.rst

     Test case(s) marked to not run in case of vpp-csit-verify (i.e. VPP patch) and csit-vpp-verify jobs (i.e. CSIT patch).

+.. topic:: SKIP_VPP_PATCH

+    Test case(s) marked to not run in case of vpp-csit-verify (i.e. VPP patch).

 Environment TAGs